huggingface/blog/deploy-with-openvino.md

 Python and C++ environments are required to run the examples below.

-To install packages into the Python environment use:
+To install packages on the Python environment use:
 ```sh
 pip install --upgrade --upgrade-strategy eager "optimum[openvino]"
 ```